-Reduce Pain & Regain Full Movement
+Reduce Pain and Regain Full Movement

 A Bursa is a small fluid filled sac present is our joints with the primary function of reducing friction and providing cushioning to the muscles, tendons, and bones near a joint.
 Bursitis is simply the term used for an inflamed bursa that usually gets injured through repetitive movements.